Javier John Dutrey, Mayor

 Bill received a BA in Political Science from the University of La Verne, and has pursued a professional career in Legislative/Government Affairs and Public Policy.
 He has worked for the California State Assembly and Senate, as well as the U. S. House of Representatives.
 At present, he coordinates Public Policy and Governmental Affairs for the Real Estate Industry.
 Bill is a lifetime resident of Montclair.

-Trisha Martinez, elected to the City Council in 2014, is the newest Council member.
+Trisha Martinez, elected to the City Council in 2014, is the newest elected Council ember.
 Her many years of involvement in the City stem from her passion for helping Senior citizens and youth.
 Her volunteerism in helping the Seniors in our community is a real labor of love.
 She has been a volunteer with the Senior Nutrition program at the Montclair Senior Center for over 10 years.
 Every Tuesday, Trisha puts on her apron and helps to prepare and serve meals to her friends at the Senior center.
 After lunch service, Trisha gets back into the kitchen to help put leftover food away and clean the kitchen, dishes, and pots and pans.
 To this day, Trisha continues her volunteer service to our seniors.

 Trisha is also involved with the Montclair Ontario Junior Women’s Club and the Montclair Chamber of Commerce.
 She attended Chaffey College, The University of Southern California, and California Southern College of Law and is the owner of her business, Law Docs.